Constructing elliptic curves over finite fields with prescribed torsion: Optimizing plane curve equations

 Table \ref{table:RunStats} shows the improvement in the minimal degree $d(C_i)$ and the number of terms $t(C_i)$ obtained when the initial curve $C_0$ is transformed to the locally optimal curve $C_1$ output by the algorithm.
-For comparison, we also list the genus of $X_1(N)$, obtained from sequence $A029937$ in the OEIS \cite{Sloane:OEIS} (see Theorem 1.1 of \cite{Jeon:ArithmeticModularCurves} for a general formula).
+For comparison, we also list the genus of $X_1(N)$ (sequence $A029937$ in the OEIS \cite{Sloane:OEIS}, or see \cite[Thm.~1.1]{Jeon:ArithmeticModularCurves} for a general formula).

-The search procedure described above can be applied to any plane curve defined over $\mathbb{Q}$, but its effectiveness depends largely on finding singularities with small integer coordinates.
-Empirically, this works well with $X_1(N)$, but other applications may wish to modify the list of atomic operations to incorporate more general translations.
-Alternative search strategies, such as simulated annealing, may also be worth investigating.
+The search procedure described above can, in principal, be applied to any plane curve, but its effectiveness depends largely on finding singularities with small integer coordinates.
+Empirically, this works well with the curves $F_N(r,s)=0$, but other applications may wish to modify the list of atomic operations to incorporate more general translations.
+More sophisticated local search techniques such as simulated annealing \cite{CadaySutherland:SimulatedAnnealing} can significantly improve performance.